diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA-capable GPU architecture.md

 for the example, given that we load at most 50G/s of operands, we would need a ratio of 30 or higher to achieve 1.5 TFLOP/s
 - we would nened to perform 30 FLOP on evey operand !
 >[!info] are we doomed ?
-the computational throughput grows at a faster rate than the memory bandwith:
+the computational throughput grows at a faster rate than the memory bandwith: are we making machines with useless power ?